stevenrouk/capstone1-online-communities/README.md

 ### Who's the most connected?
 (Max Degree: In-Degree and Out-Degree)

-Since we're dealing with network data, of course we need to ask the question "Who's the most popular?"
+My first question of the data was essentially the classic one we might ask about a network: "Who's the most popular?"
 This is what we're looking at here with "degree".

 #### In-Degrees: Edges coming into a node